jborichevskiy/up-and-to-the-right/content/posts/internet-studio-gardens.md

 {{<figure src="/Pasted image 20220122201011.png" caption="Leander, TX from my hammock">}}

-_post 11/100 - an exploration into the sort of internet spaces I'd like to be a part of.
+_post 11 / 100 - an exploration into the sort of internet spaces I'd like to be a part of.
 Inspired by recent directions of research in [relational.fyi](https://relational.fyi) and conversations with friends._

 ---

 Most of the current internet is a dopamine-hooked fully-immersive casino with information access putting our collective brains into frenzied loops.
-Entire memeplexes propagate through networks before individuals have time to chew on and reflect on individual ideas and exchange their own reactions with aligned smaller circles.
+Entire memeplexes propagate through networks before individuals have time to chew on and reflect on ideas and exchange their own reactions with smaller, personal circles.

 I want a calmer internet space; where I can share unformed thoughts and gift them time and space to develop.
 Places where they **might drift over to peers in adjacent spaces for the chance -- but not the obligation -- to respond or otherwise reflect upon**, completing the loop at the speed of a lazy river instead of a light circuit.